writethedocs/www/docs/organizer-guide/confs/event-roles.rst

     and the process was streamlined.
 It's still time-consuming and intense, because we try to decide pretty quickly after the CFP closes.

+* **Shadow wrangler**

+  * This role is similar to the volunteer coordinator role.
+  * It is somewhat specific to the context of our remote conferences, which have made it challenging to recruit, onboard, and retain new volunteers.
+  * This person recruits volunteers who are interested and committed to supporting the organizing team.
+  * They ask volunteers to "shadow" organizers in order to learn how to perform their roles and step-in as needed.

 * **Emcee**

   * Historically this person hasn't necessarily been one of the main organizers